RHLMC Grant for Technology in Language Teaching (TiLT)

 We are now accepting Fall 2018 grant applications!

 Application deadline is October 8 (Monday).
 We will be announcing grant winners by October 15.
 To get a sense of the scope and purpose of this grant, please check out our past winners.

-The Robert Henderson Language Media Center (RHLMC) Grant for Innovation in Language Teaching is a small-grant program which encourages foreign and second language teachers (ESL & ASL included) to explore and adopt new technologies in their classrooms and to share their experiences with those technologies with their colleagues.
+The Robert Henderson Language Media Center (RHLMC) Grant for Technology in Language Teaching (also known as the TiLT Grant) is a small-grant program which encourages foreign and second language teachers (ESL & ASL included) to explore and adopt new technologies in their classrooms and to share their experiences with those technologies with their colleagues.
 It is intended to improve student learning outcomes through the implementation of appropriate language learning technologies and to foster collegiality and collaboration among language teaching professionals.

 - The grant pays up to $150 per applicant for software or online service subscriptions to be used by students within a language curriculum.

 - The course must be officially affiliated with the University of Pittsburgh.

 - The instructor must bring his/her class into RHLMC on at least one occasion to learn/use the technology.

 - The instructor must hold one "open class" demonstration in which any interested language instructor may observe how the grant-funded technology is used in classroom.

 - Cross-linguistic platforms will be given priority over language-specific ones.